 Many juniors and seniors enroll in internships to test classroom knowledge in the outside world and to explore career interests.
 Juniors and seniors with appropriate academic standing may also elect to pursue individual studies.
 An increasing number of students choose to study abroad.

 Thirty-six credits in English and linguistics courses as follows: LING 101; ENGL 295; six 300-level literature courses; one 300-level linguistics course; one 300-level writing course; one 400-level seminar in literature, composition, or theory; and three additional credits from the following: ENGL 200 or any 300- and 400- level English and linguistics courses, including department-sponsored internships and individual studies.
 The six 300-level literature courses must include at least: two courses in pre-1900 literature, at least one of which must be in pre-1800 literature; one course in post-1900 literature; and one course in literature of the historically marginalized groups

 The Creative Writing Concentration offers students the opportunity to focus on the craft and art of writing, editing, and analyzing their own original work, the work of established writers, and peer writers.

-The concentration requires thirty-six credits in English, Linguistics, and Communication courses as follows: LING 101; ENGL 295; five creative writing courses (including 302A, 314, and a 400-level creative writing seminar); one 300-level linguistics course; three upper-level literature courses; and three additional credits from the following: ENGL 200, any of the department’s 300- and 400-level courses, department-sponsored internships, and individual studies.
+The concentration requires thirty-six credits in English and linguistics courses as follows: LING 101, ENGL 295; five creative writing courses (including ENGL 302A, ENGL 314, and a 400-level seminar in creative writing); one 300-level linguistics course, three 300-level literature courses; and three additional credits from the following: ENGL 200 or any 300- or 400-level English and linguistics courses, including department-sponsored internships and individual studies.
 The three 300-level literature courses must include at least: one course in pre-1900 literature; one course in post-1900 literature, and one course in literature of historically marginalized groups.

 English Course Offerings